pegahkmi/surprise-pairs/readme.md

     python features_adj.py

-To see the results for adjucent pairs, use:
+To see the results for non-adjucent pairs, use:

     python features_non_adj.py